BrightPool/ai-agents-udemy-course/langgraph/testimonial_video_generator/README.md

 2. **Persona Setup** - define available personas, select the form submission choice, and materialize the persona profile.
 3. **Phase 1 - Buying Situations** - ask Anthropic Claude to produce exactly three buying situations for the persona and validate them with Pydantic models.
 4. **Phase 2 - Prompt Generation Loop** - iterate over each buying situation, request a structured Veo3 testimonial prompt, and cache both the structured output and the final prompt string.
-5. **Phase 3 - Video Generation** - submit prompt strings to FAL (`/fal-ai/veo3` queue), poll until all statuses are `COMPLETED`, fetch the finished video URLs, download them locally, build a concat manifest, and merge them into `final_output.mp4` via `ffmpeg`.
+5. **Phase 3 - Video Generation** - call the `fal_client.run` endpoint for each prompt, extract the returned video URLs (falling back to the queue endpoint if needed), download the clips locally, build a concat manifest, and merge them into `final_output.mp4` via `ffmpeg`.
 6. **Completion** - return the local URL (`http://localhost:3001/video/<execution_id>/final_output.mp4`) alongside the execution id and a success message.

 The LangGraph DAG exactly reproduces the control flow of the original n8n nodes (waiting loop, conditional branching, and concatenation pipeline), while keeping all intermediate artefacts on disk for inspection.